 Opt-in confirmation email

-The confirmation email contains a unique URL that your subscriber must click to be added to your list.
+The confirmation email contains a unique URL that your potential subscriber must click to be added to your list as a subscribed contact.
 Customize the text and design of the email to match your organization’s branding and style.

 Confirmation thank you page

-When your new subscriber clicks the link in the confirmation email, this page will open in a new window to let them know they've successfully joined your list.
+When your pending potential clicks the link in the confirmation email, this page will open in a new window to let them know they've successfully joined your list.
 You can also redirect to a custom confirmation page on your website.

 Final welcome email